-In suggesting this, I was pretty honest that some of my calculations were based on assumptions and guesswork.
+In discussing this, I was pretty honest that some of my calculations were based on assumptions and guesswork.
 After all, the USMLE does not provide precise details on how they calculate the three digit score.

 But lately, I happened upon a piece of data that helps shed some light on this issue for a related exam.